-I'm going to write a few thoughts about recreating specific synth sounds that your hear in songs and want to recreate yourself.
-If you only have access to limited gear this can be great as a lot of tutorials you find on the internet will focus on synths you might not have; also it's really good to have one synth that you know well enough to recreate all your favourite sounds on.
+I'm going to write a few thoughts about recreating specific synth sounds that you hear in songs and want to recreate yourself.
+If you only have access to limited gear this can be great as a lot of tutorials you find on the internet will focus on synths you might not have; also it's ideal to have one synth that you know well enough to recreate all your favourite sounds.

 "Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime."
 (Chinese Proverb)

 First things first, research the artist and try to identify which synths they use.
 Look at studio pictures and see if you can identity synths as Moogs, Rolands or Korgs.
 Read some interviews and see if they namedrop their favourite bits of gear.
 Do they use analogue hardware or do they work on a laptop-based setup that would more point to the use of soft synths?
 Look at live videos and see what equipment they use to recreate their sounds.
 Do they use effect pedals?
 Finding answers to these question can help take some of the guesswork out of recreating their sounds.

 Often a synthesizer sound will change throughout a song and may reveal itself better in a specific part of the song.
 A great example is 'Everything In Its Right Place' by Radiohead, which is built around a synth part that sounds strongly like an electric piano, maybe a Wurlitzer or a Rhodes.
 However, towards the end of the song the filter opens up, and we can hear that it's a rich sounding polysynth that has its filter closed at the beginning of the song.
 Doing some research, you can read that they were using the Sequential Circuits Prophet 5 heavily around the Kid A era.
 This could very well be the synth used in 'Everything In Its Right Place'.